acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 As described by the author of the announcement, the shipping of the `Swachbuckle.AspNetCore` package as a dependency of ASP.NET Core web API templates will be suspended beginning with .NET 9.

 ## Why ?
-The reason why Microsoft decided to ditch the package is the lack of interactivity from the maintainer, although the package repo showed some activity recently :no_mouth:, but there still numerous issues that need to be addressed and resolved, besides there was no official release for .NET 8.
+The reason why Microsoft decided to ditch the package is the lack of interactivity from the maintainer, although the package repo showed some activity recently, but there still numerous issues that need to be addressed and resolved, besides there was no official release for .NET 8.

 The ASP.NET Core team's plan is to get rid of the dependency on `Swachbuckle.AspNetCore` from the web API templates and extend the in-house library `Microsoft.AspNetCore.OpenApi` to provide OpenAPI support.